 Postgraduate Foundation Certificate - Psychotherapy and Counselling

 Prior to establishing my private practice, I was a counsellor within a London mental health charity where I worked with clients both long and short-term about a wide range of issues.
 Before that, I was a counsellor for a London bereavement service, based in Bethnal Green and Docklands.
-There, I worked with clients who had suffered traumatic loss, including pre and postnatal, multiple bereavement, sudden or unexpected loss through illness, suicide or violence, and the impact of long-term unprocessed grief.
+There, I worked with clients who had suffered traumatic loss, including multiple bereavement, sudden or unexpected loss through illness, suicide or violence, and the impact of long-term unprocessed grief.

 Before training as a therapist, I taught in Higher Education and became a Fellow of the Higher Education Academy.
-I understand the pressures and challenges faced by younger adults, both in a competitive learning environment, feeling social isolation or when facing an uncertain future.
+I understand the challenges faced by younger adults, both in a competitive learning environment, feeling social isolation or when facing an uncertain future.
 I also have a clear appreciation of the pressures which can be felt by those working in educational environments.